yunfan/punyforth/README.md

 *constant* is a defining word that creates other words like *TRUE* or *FALSE*.

 *does>* is an immediate word that is executed at compile time.
-Its compilation semantics is to compile *(does)* and an embedded assembly code that jumps to *DODOES*.
+Its compilation semantics is to compile *(does)* and an embedded assembly code that jumps to *ENTERDOES*.

 *(does)* modifies the codeword of the latest word to point to the embedded assembly code compiled by *does>*

-The embedded assembly code simply jumps to the codeword *DODOES*. *DODOES* is similar then *ENTERCOL* but it also pushes the datafield of the word created by *create*, before executing the code defined by *does>*.
+The embedded assembly code simply jumps to the codeword *ENTERDOES*. *ENTERDOES* is similar then *ENTERCOL* but it also pushes the datafield of the word created by *create*, before executing the code defined by *does>*.

 Here are the dictionary entries of the compiled *constant* and the words (*TRUE* and *FALSE*) created by constant.

 <pre>
-                             address of ENTERCOL                                            jumps to DODOES
+                             address of ENTERCOL                                            jumps to ENTERDOES
                              /                                                               /
                             |                                                               |
 +-----+---+----------+---+----+-----------+------+-----------+---------+----------------------+------+---------+